 Israeli leader opens Jerusalem exhibit, rebukes opponents

-Netanyahu’s U.N. visit follows President Donald Trump’s recognition of Jerusalem as Israel’s capital in December.
+Netanyahu’s U.N. visit Thursday follows President Donald Trump’s recognition of Jerusalem as Israel’s capital in December.
 The U.N.
-General Assembly voted overwhelmingly soon afterward, denouncing the U.S. announcement and declaring Trump’s action “null and void.”
+General Assembly voted soon after that denouncing the U.S. leader’s announcement and declaring Trump’s action “null and void.”

-This “is being denied by those seeking to erase the history of our people, our connection to our lands, and our connection to our eternal capital Jerusalem,” he said.
+The exhibition traces Jews in Jerusalem back centuries before the Christian era.
+Netanyahu said that Jews’ place in the city “is being denied by those seeking to erase the history of our people, our connection to our lands, and our connection to our eternal capital, Jerusalem.”